thiagosanches/epson-tm-t20x-telegram-bot/README.md

 - Choose the detected printer (it should be the first one on the list).
 - Choose the driver as 'Epson' click on forward.
 - Choose the model as 'TM BA Thermal' click on forward and apply.
+- Name or rename your printer, you're going to use that name on the following line on the code: `interface: 'printer:EPSON-TM-T20X',`.
 - You should be able to print a test page.

 ### Installation